top of page

 1. Why

-What is obvious to the speaker may not be to the audience and so a great presentation clarifies the 'whys': why is the topic is being discussed and why does it matter for the audience?
+What is obvious to the speaker may not be to the audience and so a great presentation clarifies the 'whys': Why is the topic being discussed?
+Why does it matter for the audience?

 If you start with a clear why, the audience will be invested in your story and they will understand why you are presenting, and more importantly, why they should listen.